CraftTweaker/CraftTweaker-Documentation/docs/mods/ExNihiloSequentia/Hammering.md

 - **create(String name)**
 - **setInput(IIngredient input)** the block that needs to be broken
 - **addOutput(IItemStack drop)** the item the block drops when broken
-- **addOutput(IItemStack drop, float chance)** the other item the blocks drops when broken and its chance
+- **addOutput(IItemStack drop, float chance)** the other item the blocks drops when broken and its chance to drop

 ## Addition